Indianapolis Colts Logo

 Indianapolis Colts LogoIndianapolis Colts Logo PNG

-Among the team’s fans, the Indianapolis Colts logo is well known for the blue horseshoe.
-She replaced the skittish horse, previously used on the emblem, in honor of the club’s historical roots.
-Excellent physical fitness, luck, and endurance – that’s what he demonstrates.
+Among the team’s fans, the Indianapolis Colts logo is well known for its blue horseshoe.
+It replaced the spirited horse previously used on the emblem in honor of the club’s historical roots.
+It demonstrates excellent physical condition, luck, and endurance.

 Indianapolis Colts: Brand overview